auteur articles madame patch

-Did you know that the luteal phase is a key period in the menstrual cycle, often overlooked but essential for our hormonal balance?
+Did you know that the luteal phase is a key period of the menstrual cycle, often misunderstood but essential to our hormonal balance?
 It begins just after ovulation and precedes menstruation.
-It is at this time that many women experience more or less pronounced physical and emotional changes: fatigue, bloating, irritability, or even heightened sensitivity.
+This is when many women experience varying degrees of physical and emotional changes: fatigue, bloating, irritability, or hypersensitivity.

-These variations are perfectly normal; they reflect the body's work, which is preparing for a possible pregnancy.
+These variations are perfectly normal; they reflect the body's work as it prepares for a potential pregnancy.

-We help you understand what the luteal phase is , identify its symptoms , and find natural solutions to better manage it on a daily basis. 🌸
+We’re here to help you understand what the luteal phase is, identify its symptoms, and find natural solutions to better cope with it daily. 🌸

-The most frequent symptoms of the luteal phase
+The most common symptoms of the luteal phase

-The luteal phase is often synonymous with small physical and emotional changes .
-Nothing abnormal: it is simply a reflection of hormonal variations, mainly related to progesterone.
+The luteal phase often brings with it minor physical and emotional changes.
+Nothing abnormal: it's simply a reflection of hormonal variations, mainly linked to progesterone.

-Every woman experiences this period differently, but certain signs frequently recur.
+Every woman experiences this period differently, but certain signs are frequently reported.

 Physical symptoms: when the body sends signals

-During the luteal phase, metabolism slows down slightly and water retention increases.
-As a result, some women experience bloating , a feeling of heavy legs , or more sensitive breasts .
+During the luteal phase, metabolism slows slightly and water retention increases.
+As a result, some women experience bloating, a heavy leg sensation, or more sensitive breasts.

-Mild cramps may also occur, sometimes signaling the approaching arrival of menstruation.
+Mild cramps may also appear, sometimes signaling the imminent arrival of menstruation.

 To soothe these tensions, heat and massage are your best allies 💆

-Discover our massage balm for painful periods : made with natural ingredients, it helps to relax the lower abdomen and relieve discomfort before menstruation.
+Discover our massage balm for painful periods: made with natural ingredients, it helps relax the lower abdomen and relieve discomfort before menstruation.

-This is why the luteal phase can be accompanied by increased irritability , lack of energy , cravings , or even emotional hypersensitivity .
+This is why the luteal phase can be accompanied by increased irritability, a lack of energy, cravings, or emotional hypersensitivity.

 These fluctuations are normal and temporary.
-To ease them, opt for a gentle wellness routine: relaxing herbal teas, deep breathing, and cozy moments.
+To alleviate them, opt for a gentle wellness routine: relaxing herbal teas, deep breathing, and cozy moments.

-If the symptoms become very intense – debilitating pain, extreme mood swings, or great fatigue – it may be premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD) .
+If symptoms become very intense – debilitating pain, extreme mood swings, or severe fatigue – it could be premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD).

-In this case, do not hesitate to speak to a doctor or midwife : there are natural or medical solutions to rebalance your hormones.
+In this case, do not hesitate to talk to a doctor or midwife: there are natural or medical solutions to rebalance your hormones.

-The most frequent symptoms of the luteal phase
+The most common symptoms of the luteal phase

-The luteal phase is often the most "active" part of the menstrual cycle.
-It's a time when the body, under the influence of progesterone, slows down slightly and prepares for the possible arrival of a pregnancy.
+The luteal phase is often the most "turbulent" part of the menstrual cycle.
+It is a period when the body, under the influence of progesterone, slows down slightly and prepares for the possible arrival of pregnancy.

-These symptoms are natural, but fortunately there are solutions to help you cope with them better. 🌿
+These symptoms are natural, but fortunately there are solutions to better manage them. 🌿

 Physical symptoms: when the body speaks